anbk321/ArtistHunter/README.md

-# Getting Started with Create React App
+# Getting Started with Artist Hunter App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, download the project and then run:

+### `npm install`

+Afterwards the setup is installed then run the following command:

-### `npm start`
+### `npm run'

-Runs the app in the development mode.\
+This will runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+This will run the project!

-You will also see any lint errors in the console.
+You can also test using the following command
 ### `npm test`

 Launches the test runner in the interactive watch mode.\